cloudfakers/rhymestore/README.md

 THE RHYMESTORE PROJECT
 ======================

-The Rhymestore Project provides Twitter integration to "El Hombre de la rima fácil" and a management interface to access the rhyme knowledge base.
+The Rhymestore Project provides an easy way to create Twitter bots that respond to user mentions with a sentence that rhymes perfectly with the received message.
+It also provides a management interface to access the rhyme knowledge base.

 Prerequisites